 For example, some data might have been removed due to the retention policy threshold, or you may have removed it manually.
 Both scenarios will modify your indexes upon the next successful offload or copy session to maintain consistency.

-- Corrupted indexes can be rebuilt anew by using the Rescan feature, as described in Rescanning Scale-Out Repositories.
+- Corrupted indexes can be rebuilt by using the Rescan feature, as described in Rescanning Scale-Out Repositories.

 ArchiveIndex Directory Structure